Free shore access

 Reef slopes with coral, fish and sea turtles

 Shallow lagoon with branching coral and colorful fish

-Shallow lagoon with coral, clams and reef fish
+Shallow lagoon with coral, clams, turtles and reef fish